Aircloak/aircloak/cloak/docs/diffix.md

 [ghi3930](https://github.com/Aircloak/aircloak/issues/3930)
 [ghi2704](https://github.com/Aircloak/aircloak/issues/2704)

-The `IN` operator (with more than one element) has a single static noise layer for the entire expression, and a UID noise layer for each element.
+The `IN` operator (with more than one element) has a single static noise layer for the entire expression, and a UID-noise layer for each element.

 ### Determine seeds